harrelchris/Py3Direct/README.md

 # Py3Direct
-Redirect tools from Python 2 docs to Python 3 docs
+Redirection tools from Python 2 docs to Python 3 docs

 ###Bookmarklet
 Create a new bookmark and paste the code into the "Location" or "URL" field.